Married to my Muse. Let’s call him Doug.

-I stared at a half-finished painting that was going nowhere.
+Where did my fickle muse go?
+I stare at a half-finished painting going nowhere.
 Several others very much like it are stacked against the wall.
 This painting started out promising, but had drifted in yet another mundane direction — like I’m trying to find a freeway on ramp, but keep driving in circles of cul de sacs — an endless maze of dead ends on the boring side of town.
 I toss the paint brush into a jar of muddy water, splashing brown drips along the bottom of the canvas.
 An improvement?
 Yeah… no.

 I am stuck in a difficult relationship with my life’s purpose — a purpose I first met as my childhood sweetheart sixty years ago.
 It was an abiding love that grew stronger and more passionate over time.
 Let’s make my life’s purpose a Muse — a muse who appears as quirky, talkative guy who is a lot more charming than he is attractive.
 Let’s call him Doug.